jonsterling/JonPRL/README.md

 3. The semantics of presuppositions is different.
-In ETT, the presuppositions of a judgement must be satisfied in addition to the meaning of the judgement; in CTT, a derived judgement is considered evident *if* its presuppositions are also evident.
+In ETT, the presuppositions of a judgement must be satisfied in addition to the meaning of the judgement; in CTT, the rules are arranged so as to cause the old presuppositions to become evident by virtue of the evidence of a judgement.
 An example is the meaning of the sequent `x:A >> B(x) type` (`B` is a family fibred over `A`): in ETT, you must demonstrate `A type`, and then you must demonstrate `|x B(x) type (x in A)`.
 In CTT, however, the meaning of the sequent does not include the presupposition at all, and the rules are carefully arranged in order that the "moral" presuppositions shall be satisfied *in the course of* demonstrating the evidence of a judgement.

 In practice, this means that where Martin-Löf's meaning explanation readily justifies a rule like `M ∈ A ===> inl(M) ∈ A + B` (which would presuppose `A